Job's tears: Harvest and post-harvest operations

 When nearly 80% of adlay grains turn brown, the panicle will be harvested by cutting the stems and leaving three nodes above the ground.
 The harvest period varies with the different varieties and local environment.
 Because of the uneven height and grain distribution, the use of machines for harvesting is limited and harvesting has been done by hand in many regions in Southeastern Asia.
 Then the harvested panicles are threshed by hand or using a treadle thresher.
 For manual threshing, it is normally used when the harvested grains are at lower moisture content and easily shatter.
 Threshed grains are sun dried or placed in drying facilities where they utilize forced warm air to gradually reduce the moisture content to 14% suited to storage before the adlay moves to the milling process.
 The adlay can be consumed as grains and flour after being milled through corn and rice mill.
 The milling recovery is about 60% depending on the cultivars.

 The yield is harvested in early October and is easily influenced by the weather.
-If there is dry and hot wind in the initial phase, the pollen loses its vitality, therefore can’t be pollinated.
+If there is dry and hot wind in the initial phase, the pollen loses its vitality, therefore can't be pollinated.
 This leads to hollow seeds, which results in yield reduction in light cultivars and zero yield in heavy cultivars.

 Early maturing varieties are sown in early March, middle maturing varieties are sown from late March to early April, and late maturing varieties are sown from late April to early May.
 Sowing should be early rather than late.
 If sowing is too late, it will affect the yield and even the seeds can not mature after autumn.

 Nutritional value

-The seeds of Job's tears are protein-rich and nutrient-dense.
-High in dietary fibre, zinc and calcium.'
-They contain micronutrients like thiamine, riboflavin, vitamin E, and niacin.
-They cover 8 types of amino acids for human consumption.